Brown-University-Library/django-shibboleth-remoteuser/README.md

     )
     ```

-  * In settings.py - map Shibboleth attributes to Django User models.
+  * Map Shibboleth attributes to Django User models.
 By default only the username will be pulled from the Shibboleth headers.

     ```python
     SHIBBOLETH_ATTRIBUTE_MAP = {